bsmg/beat-saber-community-wiki/modding/example-mod2.md

 Through my own experience, and from the advice of other Modders, it is unwise to grab, assign, or modify Unity objects *(Hint: Almost all of them inherit `MonoBehaviour`)* inside a separate thread.
 Attempting to do so will, however not consistently, crash the game.
 It is much better to use `IEnumerators` and Coroutines for handling Unity objects, and use Tasks and separate threads for those which do not.

 ## Note Cut Events
 With our ScoreController variable in hand, we can add to the `noteWasCutEvent` and pass in a new void function that has the three required parameters.
 Here, we can use the static `ScoreController.ScoreWithoutMultiplier()` variable to grab our cut distance score.
 Because it outputs two unneeded variables, we can assign them to two filler variables.
+Because we are not using an after cut swing rating, we can simply plug in `null` for that.

 Now we need to filter out bombs and bad cuts, and then add to the according `List<int>` we created *way* in the beginning based on the note type.

 ![09 Notecut](/uploads/modding-example-v-2/09-notecut.png "09 Notecut")

+## Back To Plugin
+For the next section of our tutorial, we will need to find a way to take our cut ratings from our `AccuracyLists` class and output them to a different class, that will then display the averages.

+Let's go back to `Plugin.cs`, and copy the two `List<int>` we created from `AccuracyLists` over to that class.
+We will be modifying the keywords from `private` to `public static`.

+***IMAGE***

+## OnDestroy
+>If you can't seem to access `Plugin.lSaberCut` or the other list, mark the `OnDestroy` void as `static`.
+{.is-warning}
+>If you can't seem to access `lSaberCut` or the other list from the static `OnDestroy` function, mark those as `static` as well.
+{.is-warning}

+Let's head back to our `AccuracyLists` class, and populate those lists with our data from in-game.
+We will be using the built in `OnDestroy` method to clear *(Incase there's already data)* and populate the two lists in `Plugin` with the two lists from this class.

+***IMAGE***

+## Transitions To Menu
+To access the Results screen *(Or in some cases, the Failed screen)*, we need to find when the game changes scenes from `Menu` to `GameCore`.
+Thankfully, the plugin template we are using already has detection for entering the `Menu` scene.
+Let's add on to that by checking to see if the game transitioned from `GameCore`.

+While we're here, we can also create the GameObject that will hold our `AccuracyLists` class, since thankfully the plugin template also checks to see if we're entering `GameCore`.

+***IMAGE***

+## ResultsViewer.cs
+>If you are having trouble using `TextMeshPro`, add `using TMPro;` at the top of your file, or add it as a reference if that doesn't work.
+{.is-warning}

+Let's create a new class called `ResultsViewer` and have it extend from `MonoBehaviour`.
+This class will display the results of our accuracy points when we exit from a level.
+We will be using a maximum of 3 TextMeshPros to help us display our data.

+We should create a helper class that creates these TextMeshPros for us, so we don't have to use repeated code.
+It'll return a `TextMeshPro`, and it will take in a `Vector3` for positioning, a  `List<int>` for our list data, and a `string` for a label.

+***IMAGE***

+## Creating a TextMeshPro